Our History » P.S. 66 Through the Years

 P.S.
 66 Through the Years

 P.S.
 66, The Jacqueline Kennedy Onassis School, is a historic landmark in Richmond Hill, Queens.
-Built in the Romanesque style, the school features a stone foundation with beautiful brick and terracotta details.
+Built in the Romanesque style, it stands on a sturdy stone foundation and features detailed brick and terracotta designs.

-The school first opened in 1898, serving children from nearby farms.
-It was originally called the Brooklyn Hills School but was renamed The Oxford School in 1908 when Richmond Hill became part of New York City.
-Notably, a bell once topped the building and was used to call children to school.
+The school opened in 1898 to serve children from nearby farms.
+It was first called the Brooklyn Hills School, then renamed The Oxford School in 1908 when Richmond Hill officially became part of New York City.
+A large bell once sat atop the building and was rung each day to signal the start of school.

-In 2003, the school was renamed to honor former First Lady Jacqueline Kennedy Onassis, celebrating her commitment to literacy and historic preservation.
-In addition, the building was recognized as a New York City landmark and added to the National Register of Historic Places.
+In 2003, the school was renamed to honor former First Lady Jacqueline Kennedy Onassis, recognizing her dedication to reading, education, and preserving historic landmarks.
+That same year, the building earned designation as a New York City landmark and was added to the National Register of Historic Places.

-In 2020, a new extension was completed, adding modern classrooms, a computer lab, a cafeteria and a dedicated yoga studio.
-Today, our classrooms are equipped with smart boards, document cameras, and laptops, and are thoughtfully designed by our teachers to provide a welcoming and positive environment for learning.
+In 2020, a modern extension was completed, adding new classrooms, a computer lab, a cafeteria, and a yoga studio.
+Today, every classroom includes smart boards, document cameras, and laptops.
+Teachers design these spaces to be welcoming, engaging, and supportive places for students to learn and grow.